 Several industry surveys and reports forecast continued growth in the construction industry.
 It is expected to record a CAGR of 4.9% to 1,804.8 billion by 2023.
-Regardless, there is still a general sense of optimism.
+However, despite this positive outlook, there is still a general sense of optimism tinged with concerns about various construction issues.
 With continued growth and positive outlook in the construction industry, what can possibly be keeping construction executives up at night?
 Below, are the top issues facing the construction industry in 2020.

 1. Unpaid work